Travel.State.Gov > International Travel > Country Information > Grenada International Travel Information

 See our Fact Sheet on Grenada for additional information on U.S – Grenada relations.

 Crime: Crime in Grenada is mostly opportunistic.
-Tourists have been the victims of robbery, especially in isolated areas.
-Thieves frequently steal credit cards, jewelry, cameras, U.S. passports, and money.
-Muggings, purse snatchings, and other robberies may occur in areas near hotels, beaches and restaurants, particularly after dark.
+Tourists have been the victims of robbery.
+These crimes are most likely to occur in isolated areas.
+Thieves steal credit cards, jewelry, cameras, U.S. passports, and money.
+Muggings, purse snatchings, and other robberies may occur in areas near hotels, beaches and restaurants late at night.

-Visitors should exercise appropriate caution when walking after dark or when using the local bus system or taxis hired on the road.
-It is advisable to hire taxis to and from restaurants and to ask whether the driver is a member of the Grenada Taxi Association (GTA).
-Members of the GTA are required to pass additional driving tests and receive training from the Grenada Tourism Board.
+Exercise appropriate caution after dark and when using buses or taxis.
+Take taxis to and from restaurants and ask whether the driver is a member of the Grenada Taxi Association (GTA).
+GTA members are required to pass additional driving tests and receive training from the Grenada Tourism Board.
 They are generally reliable and knowledgeable about the country and its attractions.

 Money: It is difficult to cash personal U.S. checks in Grenada.
 If accepted, they will take approximately six weeks to clear by a local bank.
 Major credit cards are widely accepted, and ATM facilities are available at all banks.
 Most hotels and restaurants take U.S. currency; however, change will be in local currency.

-Customs: Please see our Customs webpage for information on import restrictions.
+Customs: See our Customs webpage for information on import restrictions.

-LGBTI Rights: Grenadian law criminalizes consensual same-sex sexual activities between men, providing penalties of up to 10 years imprisonment.
-Prosecutions based on these laws are exceedingly rare, and have not targeted visitors.
-The Grenadian society is generally intolerant of same-sex sexual conduct, and many churches condemn it.
-The Embassy has received no reports of violence linked to real or perceived sexual orientation.
+LGBTI Travelers: Grenadian law criminalizes consensual same-sex sexual activities between men, with potential penalties of 10 years’ imprisonment.
+Prosecutions based on these laws are rare.
+Grenadian society is generally intolerant of same-sex sexual conduct.

 Women Travelers: Please review our travel tips for Women Travelers.